Gogmagog (giant): Later versions

 Gogmagog's combat with Corineus according to Geoffrey was repeated in Wace's Anglo-Norman Brut and Layamon's Middle-English Brut.
-Because Geoffrey's work is regarded as fact until the late 17th Century, the story has continued to appear in most early histories of Britain.
+Because Geoffrey's work was regarded as fact until the late 17th century, the story continued to appear in most early histories of Britain.
+Some expanded on the Historia, such as John of Hauville's Architrenius (c.
+1184), which describes how "the towering height of Gemagog's twelve cubits, rushing upon them, was enough to terrify the Trojans, until he was overthrown by the strong limbs of Corineus" and goes on to say that before the time of Brutus: